Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Integrate Azure DevOps and SonarQube.
 - [ ] Integrate Azure DevOps and Azure DevTest Labs.

+### Your company uses Azure DevOps for the build pipelines and deployment pipelines of Java-based projects.
+You need to recommend a strategy for managing technical debt.
+Which action should you include in the recommendation?

+- [ ] Configure post-deployment approvals in the deployment pipeline.
+- [x] Integrate Azure DevOps and SonarQube.
+- [ ] Integrate Azure DevOps and Azure DevTest Labs.

 ### Your company deploys applications in Docker containers.
 You want to detect known exploits in the Docker images used to provision the Docker containers.
 You need to integrate image scanning into the application lifecycle.
 The solution must expose the exploits as early as possible during the application lifecycle.
 What should you configure?

 - [x] Task executed in the continuous integration pipeline and a scheduled task that analyzes the image registry.
-- [ ] manual tasks performed during the planned phase and the deployment phase.
+- [ ] Manual tasks performed during the planned phase and the deployment phase.
 - [ ] Task executed in the continuous deployment pipeline and a scheduled task against a running production container.
 - [ ] Task executed in the continuous integration pipeline and a scheduled task that analyzes the production container.